Homemade Arugula Pesto

-Pesto is the simplest of sauces, but probably one of the most versatile.
-Tossed with some fresh or boxed pasta, you have the quickest of weeknight meals…
+Homemade pesto is the simplest of sauces, but probably one of the most versatile.
+Tossed with fresh or boxed pasta, you have the quickest of weeknight meals.

-However, that’s just the tip of the iceberg.
-My personal favorite ways to use pesto, include stirring it into freshly scrambled eggs in the morning, dolloping it onto homemade pizza, and spreading it onto freshly baked bread for your next sandwich or grilled cheese.
+That’s just the tip of the iceberg.
+My personal ways to use pesto include stirring it into freshly scrambled eggs, dolloping it onto homemade pizza, and spreading it onto sourdough bread for sandwiches or grilled cheese.
 You really can’t go wrong.

-Other ideas, just to name a few, include adding a spoonful to your favorite vinaigrette or hummus dip, using as a garnish on vegetable or minestrone soup, or simply as an add-in to your favorite homemade meatballs.
+Add a spoonful of this arugula pesto to your favorite vinaigrette or hummus dip, use as a garnish on vegetable or slow cooker winter vegetable soup, or simply as an add-in to your favorite homemade meatballs.

 - 2 tablespoons toasted pine nuts

 - 5 ounces baby arugula

 - ¼ cup (60 mL) extra virgin olive oil

 - ¼ cup finely grated parmigiano-reggiano cheese feel free to substitute and use only one type of cheese if you prefer

 - kosher salt